 This proposal is modeled on a program used by the Unitarian Universalist Fellowship of Boca Raton, FL, and was introduced to UUCLR in 2007 by Dave Rickard.

 The Communications Team is looking for some assistance with writing articles and taking photographs at Church events.
 If anyone interested in helping out, please contact Rhonda Reid at firstname.lastname@example.org.

-First Saturday Clean Up Days - First Saturdays at 9:00 am
+First Saturday Clean Up Days - First Saturdays at 9:00am Rain or Shine!

 All tools, supplies, and gear will be provided with copious instructions.
 You only need supply a willing body.Here is an opportunity for everyone to make an important contribution that is not tied to your

 income.Many of these jobs cannot reasonably be done by one person, such as running up and down a ladder with light bulbs in hand.
 There are lots of jobs that have practically no age limit for helping.
 If you are willing to help, please contact Nell and pick a job: email@example.com.

 Our new UUCLR vision statement is "We are here to build the beloved community."
 It's a big beautiful vision, but how do we make it happen?
 One simple way is to become a Chalice Lighter.